 Cultivation of the modern Kitchen Garden began in the late 1980s by the 11th Duke and Duchess Deborah.
 However for nearly 500 years, gardens growing food for the house have existed all over the estate.
 It is likely that the first Duke established productive gardens around 1549.
 In the mid-1700s the third Duke built walled gardens, versions of which were used all the way up until the 1900s.

-The Kitchen Gardens have had various homes over the years, but most recently they are sited to the east of the stables.
+The current Kitchen Garden is located to the east of the stables.
 This ground was originally called the Paddocks because it was where the carriage horses were turned out for a pick of grass.

 The greenhouses were already there, but until the early 1990s it was a dreary, featureless patch.
 The 11th Duke and Duchess Deborah thought that the new enthusiasm for growing fruit and vegetables merited an investment to make the place more interesting and open for all to see.